 The Other Heroes Beast Boy managed to find in "Titans Together" seemed to be these, but they managed to win anyway.

 The Mighty Heroes all seem to fit this bill, always winding up tangled up in a big mess.

 The Wild CATS had a resident Super Zero in the form of Voodoo, whose ability to spot people possessed by the evil aliens was actually pretty useful, but countered by her lack of the most basic combat skills.
 She was such a load that she was briefly kicked off the team before a convenient Plot Tailored to the Party reminded everyone that they needed her.

-A The Power Puffgirls episode with this title has the girls decide to portray the superheroes in their favorite comics.
-Blossom becomes Liberty Belle but as she now drives the Freedom Mobile, she gets stuck in traffic.
+An episode with this trope title has the girls decide to portray the superheroes in their favorite comics.
+Blossom becomes Liberty Belle, but as she now drives the Freedom Mobile, she gets stuck in traffic.
 Bubble becomes Harmony Bunny who attacks the monster by placing stickers on him.
 Buttercup as Mange won't do anything because of the sunlight.
 The monster eventually gets fed up and tells them to lose the identities.